Expert Roundup 2 - SEO Content, Moving Up From Page 2, And Determination With SEO Projects

 Ross has been involved with SEO for more than 15 years.
 Starting off with client-based SEO, he slowly transitioned to working on building his own business venture.
 While still maintaining a core group of client campaigns, he mainly focuses on strategizing, developing and implementing an overall SEO and IM strategy for his business.

 You have a site on page 2 of Google and want to crack the first page.
 What advice do you have for making that jump?
-Anything to we should not do?
+Anything that we should not do?

 Marc @ Fimadigital: Most websites are crawled regularly by Google, so any changes will be picked up in the rankings very quickly.
 You can always ask Google to "fetch" and spider the page if you want changes to picked up quicker using the Google Search Console (was Webmaster Tools).